What are the risk factors for small cell lung cancer?

 Several risk factors can make you more likely to develop lung cancer.

 Smoking is by far the leading risk factor for lung cancer.
-In the early part of the 20th century, lung cancer was much less common than some other types of cancer.
+In the early 20th century, lung cancer was much less common than some other types of cancer.
 But this changed once manufactured cigarettes became readily available and more people began smoking.

-About 80% of all lung cancer deaths are thought to result from smoking – this number is probably even higher for small cell lung cancer.
+At least 80% of all lung cancer deaths are thought to result from smoking, and this number is probably even higher for small cell lung cancer.
 It is very rare for someone who has never smoked to have small cell lung cancer.
 The risk for lung cancer among smokers is many times higher than among non-smokers.
 The longer you smoke and the more packs per day you smoke, the greater your risk.

 Cigar smoking and pipe smoking are almost as likely to cause lung cancer as cigarette smoking.
 Smoking low-tar or “light” cigarettes increases lung cancer risk as much as regular cigarettes.
 There is concern that menthol cigarettes may increase the risk even more, as the menthol may allow smokers to inhale more deeply.